Forest appoint Cooper as head coach

 However, Cooper remained under contract meaning Forest had to pay compensation.

-He is the 14th manager to be appointed by Forest in the past 10 years, since Billy Davies departed in the summer of 2011.
+He is the 14th manager they have appointed in the past 10 years, since Billy Davies departed in the summer of 2011.

 Former England Under-17s boss Cooper spent two seasons in charge of Swansea, leading them to back-to-back play-off finishes.